 National Conferences are planned and operated by an appointed Program Committee and members of the CMS Executive Office staff.

 The Program Chair

 The Chair of the Program Committee is appointed by the President in consultation with the Board of Directors.
 The Program Chair (1) chairs meetings of the Committee; (2) provides oversight concerning the work of the Committee and its members; (3) guides and assists with developing the conference program, including invited performers and keynote speakers; (4) and serves as liaison with educational institutions, music faculty, and ethnic communities within the region in which the conference is being held.

 The Program Committee

-The Program Committee consists of the Chair and the subcommittees noted below.
+The Program Committee comprises the Program Chair and the respective chairs of each Subcommittee noted below.
 Members of the Program Committee are appointed by the President, in consultation with the Program Committee Chair, two years prior to the conference.
-The CMS staff conference planner serves in an administrative and advisory role but is not a voting member of the Committee.
+The CMS staff conference planner serves in an administrative and advisory role, and attends meetings of the Committee, but is not a voting member.

 The Program Committee for the National Conference is responsible for issuing calls for program participation.
 Under the leadership of its Chair, the Program Committee reviews and considers: